Etched carnelian beads: Production technique

 Indus valley civilization etched carnelian bead, Mohenjo-daro.

 Making etched carnelian beads in modern times in Sehwan: one mixes the alkali formula in a mortar, while the other prepares a brasero (Mackay, 1933).

-Etched carnelian beads with characteristic designs are widely known from various Indus Valley civilization sites dating to the 3rd millennium BCE, such as at Mohenjo-Daro, and these beads "were exported to the Mesopotamian region during second half of 3rd millennium BC and were of extreme importance".
+Etched carnelian beads with characteristic designs are widely known from various Indus Valley Civilization sites dating to the 3rd millennium BCE, such as at Dholavira, and these beads "were exported to the Mesopotamian region during second half of 3rd millennium BC and were of extreme importance".

 The technique used in making etched carnelian beads has been the object of ethnographical studies, particularly by H.C.
 Beck.
 It is rather complex and relies on delicate craftsmanship, etching chemical reactions and proper firing.
 First, the bead has to be shaped and polished from its raw state and pierced in its center, in order to form a regular bead of the desired shape.
 This process alone can take three to eight days of work.

 Then a chemical etching agent has to be formulated; this agent is typically a sticky paste formulated from an alkaline washing soda solution (sodium carbonate) and plant juice, most commonly Capparis aphylla, a bush growing in dry or arid areas in Africa, Iran, Pakistan, and India.
 Once mixed, the texture of the paste also has to be just right to allow for a good spread without bleeding, thus permitting the creation of a beautiful design.
 The paste, once applied, is left to dry, at which point it only forms a transparent varnish.